evanthegrayt/vim-noteworthy/README.md

 page by headers, and makes it much easier to navigate large note files.

 ## Issues and Feature Requests
-This is a new project, and isn't feature-rich yet.
-I plan on doing a lot with this plugin, so check the [issue list](https://github.com/evanthegrayt/vim-noteworthy/issues) to see my ideas for the future of it.
+This is a new project, and I plan on doing a lot with it, so check the [issue list](https://github.com/evanthegrayt/vim-noteworthy/issues) to see my ideas for the future of it.
 Comments and feedback are more than welcome on the issues.